bmmpxf/suite/docs/usermanual/source/cartography/ysld/reference/variables.rst

 .. warning:: ANYTHING ELSE?

-It is customary, but not required, to place all definitions at the very top of the YSLD file, above all :ref:`header information <cartography.ysld.reference.structure>`:ref:`feature styles <cartography.ysld.reference.featurestyles>`, or :ref:`rules <cartography.ysld.reference.rules>`.
+It is customary, but not required, to place all definitions at the very top of the YSLD file, above all :ref:`header information <cartography.ysld.reference.structure>`, :ref:`feature styles <cartography.ysld.reference.featurestyles>`, or :ref:`rules <cartography.ysld.reference.rules>`.

 Syntax
 ------